IoLuna/World-War-D/README.md

-# World-War-D
+# Thistlehoof The Undying
-This is my top-down-shooter game calle₫ "World War D".
-You play as a deer, fending off waves of hunters with your magic wand.
+This is my top-down-shooter game called "Thistlehoof The Undying" or "Thistlehoof" for short.
+You play as a deer, fending off waves of zombie hunters with your magic wand.